danp0kes/triple-ten-projects/projects/final-project/README.md

 ## Goal

 Create a model that utilizes Interconnect's rich repository of customer data, encompassing information about their plans, contracts, and demographic details.

+## Process

 Through sophisticated predictive modeling, we aim to identify subtle patterns and indicators that precede customer churn.
 By detecting early signals of customer dissatisfaction, Interconnect can deploy timely interventions such as promotional codes and tailored plan options to mitigate churn risk and foster long-term customer loyalty.

+1. Load Data
+2. Prepare Data
+3. Perform Exploratory Data Analysis
+4. Pre-process Data
+5. Create Model
+6. Draw conclusions

 ## Key Findings